freenas/freenas-docs/userguide/directoryservice.rst

 :menuselection:`Directory Service --> Active Directory`.

-.. _If the System Will not Join the Domain:
+.. _If the System Does not Join the Domain:

-If the System Will not Join the Domain
+If the System Does not Join the Domain
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If the system will not join the Active Directory domain, run these